 Analysis / Bias

-In review, Bellingcat uses open source and social media investigation to investigate a variety of subjects, from the shooting down of MH17 to conflicts and corruption around the world.
-Articles and headlines do not use overtly emotional language and stick to evidence-based reporting such as this Unpublished OPCW Douma Correspondence Casts Further Doubt on Claims of ‘Doctored’ Report.
+In review, Bellingcat uses open source and social media investigation to investigate various subjects, from the shooting down of MH17 to conflicts and corruption around the world.
+Articles and headlines do not use overtly emotional language and stick to evidence-based reporting such as this Unpublished OPCW Douma Correspondence Casts Further Doubt on ‘Doctored’ Report Claims.
 All information is properly sourced.

 Failed Fact Checks

-- None to date.
+- None in the Last 5 years.
 In fact, they are used as a resource for fact-checkers.

 Overall, we rate Bellingcat Left-Center biased based on story selection and positions that moderately favor the left.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 12/15/2016) Updated (11/19/2020)
+We also rate them Mostly Factual for reporting due to proper sourcing.; however, they have a false claim that resulted in a lawsuit.
+(D. Van Zandt 12/15/2016) Updated (03/25/2022)